amcajal/gsvmind/README.md

     `$ sudo sh gsvmind_install_dep.sh`

-* If _setup.sh_ finished sucessfully, you can launch now GSVmind!:
+* If _setup.sh_ finished sucessfully, you can launch now GSVmind from the root directory!:

     `$ python gsvmind.py`